vindstyrka

 my role

 Vindstyrka is a smart indoor air quality sensor that complements IKEA's other solutions for better air at home.
-It can connect to the Dirigera hub and the IKEA Home Smart App, as well as directly to air purifiers in the product range, activating them if PM2.5 levels become too high.
-Vindstyrka measures PM2.5, tVOC (Volatile Organic Compounds), temperature, and humidity.
+It can connect to the IKEA Home Smart App, as well as directly to air purifiers in the product range, activating them if PM2.5 levels become too high.

 Images borrowed from about.ikea.com

-Exploring layouts and different ways of utilising the "Mode Button" for different interactions
+Exploring different ways of utilising the "Mode Button" for different interaction patterns.

 Additionally, as an in-house project, I had the opportunity to work with various stakeholders, including other designers, product owners, engineers, and suppliers.
 This gave me a deeper understanding of balancing design with business goals, particularly when it came to price points.
 IKEA Home Smart's goal of being more affordable than competitors helped me learn how product development affects costs and how designers can navigate these constraints.

-During my internship, I spent 50% of my time at IKEA Home Smart, working on VINDSTYRKA and other smart products.
-The other 50% was spent at IKEA's classic Design Department, working on small storage solutions like VATTENKAR Desk Storage, VATTENKAR Wall Storage, and RISATORP Desk Storage, as well as furniture.
-It was a great way to explore both areas, but it ultimately confirmed that working on UX and digital products excites me the most!
+During my time at IKEA, I spent 50% at IKEA Home Smart, working on VINDSTYRKA and other smart products.
+The other 50% was spent at IKEA's classic Design Department, working on furniture and small storage solutions like VATTENKAR Desk Storage, VATTENKAR Wall Storage, and RISATORP Desk Storage.